 All changes to the synthesizer parameters (whether manually by the user dragging a slider in the GUI or by the influence of a signal mapped to the parameter) were recorded using the data recording script above.
 Unfortunately, due to the inefficient text-based encoding of the original data format and the limitations of the hosting server for this website, these recordings are not available to download at this time.
 If you are interested in analyzing this data in particular, please contact Travis West.
 Work is ongoing to provide this data in a useful and compact data representation.

 A large number of programs were written to parse and analyse the dataset generated in the study.
-Most of these are written in python, and can be downloaded directly following the appropriate links below.
-Many of the scripts are used to generate a chart; these outputs can also be viewed directly.
+Most of these are written in python, and are available from the Github repository here.
+Many of the scripts are used to generate a chart; these outputs, produced from the group one dataset only, can also be viewed directly, linked below.
+There are also a handful of scripts not described below that can be found in the git repo; these represent speculative inquiries that may not have yielded interesting results.
+You may disregard them or follow the same line of inquiry yourself if you wish.
+Maybe you'll discover something I missed.

 view pyThis script was used to generate the clean versions of the activity data timelines by removing lines with irrelevant information.